- SAP has relentlessly promoted HANA, but HANA has not paid off; it is more of a liability for both customers and eventually for SAP.

 An important principle here is verification.
 SAP makes exaggerated claims on HANA SAP.
 But not only do SAP HANA competitors not agree with SAP’s assertions, but computer science experts do not agree with SAP on many of its contentions regarding HANA SAP.
 Also, SAP has published scant benchmarking data versus SAP HANA competitors like Oracle.

 How SAP Markets HANA

 It is now common to hear about “HANA fatigue.”
-For four years just about every SAP conference has been distinctly HANA flavored.
-One of my clients told me of her experience of at one SAP conference where the HANA pitch was so strong it took on as she described it a “cultish vibe.”
+For four years, just about every SAP conference has been distinctly HANA flavored.
+One of my clients told me of her experience at one SAP conference where the HANA pitch was so strong it took on as she described it as a “cultish vibe.”
 That is a signal from the market to be aware of.

 SAP can only keep talking about something for so long before either the audience accepts it or rejects it, and it is time to move on.
 That time is approaching for HANA.
 This is not to say that SAP won’t continue to improve HANA, reduce its price, and increase its implement-ability, but that it’s probably time for the marketing emphasis to change to a new topic.

 Neither this article nor any other article on the Brightwork website is paid for by a software vendor, including Oracle, SAP or their competitors.
 As part of our commitment to publishing independent, unbiased research; no paid media placements, commissions or incentives of any nature are allowed.

 Using the Diagram

 Hover over each bullet or plus sign to see more explanation.
 To move to a different bullet point, just “hover off” and then hover over the new bullet.

 SAP presents a one-sided perspective on the cost and risk of applications.
 I cover both these topics in the following book.

 Software Selection Book